RoderickJDunn/fusego/README.md

-Fusego is a Golang port of the popular Fuse.js JavaScript library.
+Fusego is a Golang port of the popular Fuse.js JavaScript library (https://fusejs.io/), used for fuzzy-searching strings.

-This project is very much a work-in-progress, though most basic functionality works.
+This project is a work-in-progress, though basic functionality works.

-Updates to come.